 A major misconception is that sustainability is expensive by default.
 Businesses worry that greener options will erode margins or slow down productivity.
 In truth, many sustainable choices, like reducing waste or improving energy efficiency, lower costs over time.
 But without that long-term view, companies hesitate to invest.

-Solution: Start with high-impact, low-cost improvements that show fast ROI, then reinvest savings into broader initiatives.
+Solution: Start with high-impact, low-cost improvements that can show early savings or operational benefits, then reinvest those gains into broader initiatives.

 Greenwashing Pressure Undermines Trust